hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 the other bank of the river and took more and more to his cave.
 For days and months, we are told, he would be in the hole, absorbed in meditation, and then come out.
-Nobody knows what he subsisted on during these long intervals, so the people called him Pav-âhâri (or air-eater) Bâbâ (or father).
+Nobody knows what he subsisted on during these long intervals, so the people called him Pav-āhāri (or air-eater) Bābā (or father).

 He would never during his life leave this place.
-Once, however, he was so long inside the cave that people gave him up as dead, but after a long time, the Baba emerged and gave a Bhândârâ (feast) to a large number of Sâdhus.
+Once, however, he was so long inside the cave that people gave him up as dead, but after a long time, the Baba emerged and gave a Bhāndārā (feast) to a large number of Sādhus.

 When not absorbed in his meditations, he would be living in a room above the mouth of his cave, and during this time he would receive visitors.